MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 - 60-day
 - 90-day

-The URL Date parameter can now accept a Day field.
+The URL Date parameter accepts a Day field.
 Rolling-day reports use dates specified in the YYYY-MM-DD format as the last day of the trend.
 The URL Date parameter “00”  indicates “today”.

 |URL| End date of Rolling Day Trend|
 |:---|:---|